 Chemical Stability — The tendency of a substance or mixture to resist chemical change.

 Civil Enclosure for Oil Piping — Civil enclosure for oil piping, also known as oil canal, is given in steam turbine power plant.
-In a steam turbine power plant, the turbine-generator train, to which lube oil is supplied, may extend upto 30-40 meters.
-Lube oil supply header pipe, return oil header pipe and lifting oil header pipe are also approx 30-40 meters long.
+In a steam turbine power plant, the turbine-generator train, to which lube oil is supplied, may extend upto 30 metres to 40 metres.
+Lube oil supply header pipe, return oil header pipe and lifting oil header pipe are also approx 30 metres to 40 metres long.
 Hence, oil canal is provided as an enclosure to this piping so as to contain oil in case of leakage.
 Another way to prevent oil spillage in event of leakage is pipe-in-pipe concept.

 Cloud Point — The temperature at which a cloud or haze begins to appear when an oil, which has been previously dried, is cooled under prescribed conditions.
 Such cloud or haze is usually due to the separation of paraffin wax.

-Congealing Point — Solidification point of a liquid by cooling or freezing
+Congealing Point — Solidification point of a liquid by cooling or freezing.

-Consistency — The degree to which a semi-solid material such as grease, resists deformation (see also 2.1.57).
+Consistency — The degree to which a semi-solid material such as grease, resists deformation (see 2.1.57).

 Deleterious Particles — Harmful destructive particles.